General meaning

 ⌄

-A professional ending opens several Crossroads of reorientation.
+A professional ending opens several crossroads of reorientation.

 Money and material security